brunosouza-justauto/eng/memory-bank/activeContext.md

 2. Consistent error handling and user feedback mechanisms
 3. Type safety across component boundaries
 4. Optimized database queries to reduce latency

+## Current Focus

+We're enhancing the ENG app's supplement management and meal planning features:

+1. **Supplement Assignment List Performance**
+   - Implemented search functionality to replace loading all assignments at once
+   - Added a search-based approach that only loads data when queried
+   - Improved UI with search guidance and "no results" state

+2. **Meal Planning Smart Selection**
+   - Enhanced MealLoggingWidget to automatically select day types based on workout schedule
+   - Added workout detection logic to sync nutrition with training
+   - Implemented intelligent fallback options

+3. **Database Constraints Solution**
+   - Identified constraint issue in athlete_supplements table that prevented multiple assignments of the same supplement
+   - Proposed SQL solution to modify the unique constraint to include start_date

+## Recent Changes

+- Created searchAthleteSupplementAssignments service function to enable filtered loading of supplement assignments
+- Implemented dynamic search functionality in the SupplementAssignmentList component
+- Added workout detection logic to MealLoggingWidget to select appropriate day types
+- Fixed case sensitivity issue in day type comparison (using lowercase for "training" and "rest")

+## Next Steps

+- Execute the SQL commands to update the database constraint for athlete_supplements
+- Enhance the edit functionality for supplement assignments with proper type handling
+- Consider implementing more comprehensive search capabilities including partial matches
+- Test the workout-based day type selection across different user scenarios